 Click Save to return to the Application Metadata screen.
 Click Save Changes to return to the asset details screen where the changes will be displayed in Metadata pane.

-4.2 Changing the Application Icon
+4.2 Changing the App Icon

 You can change the icon that is displayed for the app and the data source by uploading your own custom application icon or selecting one from Data Hub the icon library.
 The selected icon will be displayed for all endpoints of the application and data source such as the Catalog search results and also in the Mendix Studio Pro Data Hub pane and Studio Data Source pane.